emo-bon/hackathon2022/Additional_exercise.md

 ```

-Now we are going to build the new `fastp` image and give it a unique name (a tag) - use you own name so that you can identify the image in the local repository:
+Now we are going to build the new `fastp` image and give it a unique name (a tag) - use you own name so that you can identify the image in the local repository.
+The `docker build` command autotmatically looks for a file named `Dockerfile` in the current directory:

 ```
-# This command automatically looks for a `Dockerfile`:
 docker build -t fastp-<your name> .
-e.g.
-    docker build --no-cache -t fastp-cymon .

 ```

+(`e.g. docker build --no-cache -t fastp-cymon .`)

 It will take a few minutes to build the new image.
 The `--no-cache` command forces Docker to rebuild the image from new, rather than use an image that one of your fellow students may have already built.